Specification and towers in shift spaces: Definitions

 \subsubsection{Gibbs property}

-Given $\GGG\subset \LLL$ and $\ph\colon X\to \RR$, we say that $\mu$ has the \defn{Gibbs property for $\ph$ with respect to $\GGG$} if there is $Q_1>0$ such that\footnote{We will use $Q_1,Q_2,\dots$ to denote `global constants' that are referred to throughout the paper.
+Given $\GGG\subset \LLL$ and $\ph\colon X\to \RR$, we say that $\mu$ has the \defn{Gibbs property for $\ph$ on $\GGG$} if there is $Q_1>0$ such that\footnote{We will use $Q_1,Q_2,\dots$ to denote `global constants' that are referred to throughout the paper.
 We will use $K$ or $C$ for `local constants' that appear only within the proof of a given lemma or proposition, and are not used for more than one or two paragraphs.}

-Note that the lower bound is only required to hold on $\GGG$, while the upper bound holds on all of $\LLL$.
-This weakened version of the classical Gibbs property was introduced in \cite{CT1,CT2}.
+Note that the lower bound is only required on $\GGG$, while the upper bound holds on all of $\LLL$.
+This weakened version of the Gibbs property was introduced in \cite{CT1,CT2}.